marcusrein/Subgraph-Dev-Workshop/README.md

 graph deploy monad-subgraph
 ```

 That's it!
-Your subgraph will start indexing data from your smart contract. 🎉
+Your subgraph will start indexing data from the Wrapped Monad smart contract. 🎉

 ## Project Structure